wafflespeanut/biographer/README.md

 ### Notes

 Currently, I'm trying to minimize the time it takes to search.
 Since Python is high-level, I'm planning to link it to a Rust library which (I hope) will be damn fast!
 And, this will soon become command-line.
+I also have some future plans to make use of a secure cipher and put the stories into a database.

 ### Changelog